What makes a great wine bar?

 We enjoyed our wine experiences at both of these venues very much.
 But it really got me thinking about what makes a great wine bar.
 The obvious first point is that a wine bar needs to offer something more, and something different than what you will find on offer in any local pub.
 I have not the slightest interest in going to a wine bar to taste or drink the same high production entry level wines on pour in the nearest hotel bar.
 A great wine bar must establish a significant point of difference.
 For a central city location which will cate for both locals and tourists this might mean a large range of wines by the glass but the range must include offerings at different levels of quality and price.
 Vin Bjorkiva achieves this with 130 wines on offer from all around the world at different levels of quality, and a much greater range by bottle.
 The location and size of this operation enable the glass pours to be offered without any special technology.

-Noble Rot in New Zealand’s capital Wellington, a fine dining restaurant as well as a wine bar, has a similar approach with over 80 international wines by glass and 500 in total.
+Noble Rot in New Zealand’s capital Wellington, a fine dining restaurant as well as a wine bar, has a similar approach with over 80 international wines by glass and more than 800 in total.
 The smaller location and size require the use of technology to provide such a large glass pour selection and Noble Rot use Coravin to dispense the more expensive wines on the list.
 This is without doubt my favourite NZ wine bar.

 Context is very important for a Wine Bar’s success.
 I think of The Winery in NZ’s prime tourist hotspot Queenstown, which offers 60-80 NZ wines by the taste or glass with Enomatic, and over 1000 NZ wines by bottle.
 It’s a great wine bar – for the tourist - who can explore in a cost-effective way a huge range of the great wines New Zealand has to offer.
 But the only time I, as a NZer will go there is to take an overseas visitor.
 I’ve probably tasted most of the 60-80 taste or glass wines - many of which could be purchased at a supermarket - already.
 The tourist context is necessary for this bar’s success.